balayette/scheduler/pres/pres.md

 ## ???

+* Nobody agrees on the internet, everything is outdated
-* The only documentation is the code, and nobody agrees on the internet.
+* The only documentation is the code
 * We had to discover basically everything we explained earlier
 * Debugging a scheduler is not easy
 * When your scheduler is broken, everything looks like a race condition